cruiseresearchgroup/Weighted-NNR-taxi-wait-time/README.md

 The repository is structured as follows:
 > **NOTE:** this should follow the folders you have in this repository

-- `algorithms/`: Formal description of algorithm for entity normalization and sentence clustering.
+- `code/`: Evaluation script.
 - `data/`: Dataset used for this paper.
-- `code/`: Evaluation script.
-- `evaluation/`: Evaluation script.
-- `presentation/`: PDF of paper presentation in certain conference or venue.

 ## Code
-Brief explanation about your code (where to start or how to run).
+This code calculates the Feature weighted k-nearest neighbors.
+The feature weights are given as input to our code which are then used for distance calculation.
+To know more about the process of feature weight computation, please read our paper https://ieeexplore.ieee.org/document/8542712

 ## Data
 Brief explanation of your datasets.